 - Mike Logan (Chris Noth) from the early run of Law & Order had an unfortunate tendency to lose partners.
 One got shot and partially crippled.
 Another got shot and killed.
 The third outlasted Logan—yet still died years later.

 - Law & Order: UK: DS Ronnie Brooks' backstory includes the fact that one of his partners was killed.
 What makes this worse is that it's his current partner DS Matt Devlin who accidentally reminds him of this—a year before Matt himself was killed in a drive-by shooting.
-However, Ronnie seems to subvert this trope, as neither of these tragedies have prevented him from forming good relationships with his subsequent colleagues—in a particularly wrenching scene, he referred to Matt as being "like my son", and it's his newest partner who seems to be rebuffing his efforts at friendship.
-And in a particularly cruel version of a hat trick, yet another friend of his (never his partner, but they knew each long enough that this trope applies) is killed off in the latest episode—and this time, it does appear to have an adverse effect on his ability to bond with his new colleague.
+However, Ronnie seems to subvert this trope, as neither of these tragedies have prevented him from forming good relationships with his subsequent colleagues—he got close enough to Matt to view him as a surrogate son.
+It was Matt's replacement Sam who seemed to be reluctant to develop a friendship.
+But when yet another friend of his (never his partner, but they knew each long enough that this trope applies) was killed off, this time, it did appear to have an adverse effect on his ability to bond with Sam's replacement.